JAlcocerT/JAlcocerT/content/blog/da-BI-tools.md

 - The **LGTM stack** provides a holistic approach to software observability, enabling you to instrument, collect, and visualize telemetry data from your server.
 - With the right tools, you can identify errors and anomalies in your application, allowing for data-driven decisions to improve your software.
-- **Security** is crucial when deploying a telemetry backend.
+- **Security** is crucial when deploying a telemetry back-end.
 Services like Hostinger offer built-in protections against harmful traffic and threats.

 {{< /details >}}